 Our success has been driven by the vision of our directors, the in-depth skill and knowledge of our lawyers and our collaborative ability to provide clients with the right commercial solutions whilst remaining several steps ahead of the competition.

 We are particularly recommended for representing clients with significant and complex litigious issues.
-Our technical excellence and commercial insight has lead to a 95% success rate of litigious all cases over several decades.
+Our technical excellence and commercial insight has led to a 95% success rate of all litigious cases over several decades.

 "They are inventive, entrepreneurial and even genius in their corporate and commercial work" Deferred Consideration Surety

 We listen to our clients and often exceed their expectations.
 Regular communication and progress reports are quintessential to providing our clients with the assurance we are delivering an expert and bespoke tailored service to attain their best result.

 We offer clients exceptionally competitive rates, flexibility and choice.
 Cost transparency and control are essential prerequisites to developing a relationship built on trust.
 There are no surprises and our charging system will be explained clearly from the outset.

 Our clients may need to contact us after the traditional end of business - 5pm.

 We are available from 8am until 9pm and we will always respond to your call or email within 24 hours.